 - Start an adoption blog to document the excitement, emotions, and fears you’re facing during your adoption wait.
 If you’d like, you could even set your blog to Private.
 Get Lifetime’s tips on how to effectively write in your blog in this post: Before You Adopt-Write in an Adoption Blog.

 - Keep in mind that when you have broad adoption preferences, it may be smart to hold off on designing and filling the nursery.
 You may be open to either gender, twins, and sibling groups.
 In this case, it’s best to hold off on building out the nursery.
 For example, you don’t want to end up bringing home a sibling group to a room created for one tiny newborn!

-- Buy the basics, such a car seat, diaper bag, and bottles.
+- Buy the basics from a nursery checklist, such a car seat, diaper bag, and bottles.
 Bring along a friend and make a fun shopping day of it!
 Car seats can be tricky, so it’s smart to familiarize yourself with how to install the car seat safely.
 Once you’ve collected the basics, you may choose to simply store them away for the day you bring your baby home.
 Shopping for the basics can be fun, plus it helps you enjoy the stage you’re in—you’re expecting!

 - Enlist your family and friends to help by requesting to borrow baby items, or for their hand-me-downs.
 It’s easy to spend lots of money on brand-new baby items.
 The fact is that there are many baby items which are used only for a short while, such as Bumbo seats, Boppy chairs, and bouncy seats.